marcelvandongen/ipcameracgi/README.md

 ---
 Instructions on how to integrate Foscam IP cameras within Home Assistant.

 The `ipcameracgi` platform allows you to watch the live stream of your IP Camera in Home Assistant.
+Also, I your IP camera supports pan/tilt, you can control it in Home Assistant.

+The IP camera should support cgi commands such as videostream.cgi, decoder_control.cgi and snapshot.cgi.
+Full documentation about the IP Camera CGI functions can be found [here](ipcan_cgi_sdk).

 ## Configuration